-The thing is that that was 1969 and as I’m writing this, that was almost fifty years ago… So what do astronauts wear now?
+The thing is that that was 1969 and as I’m writing this, that was just over fifty years ago… So what do astronauts wear now?
 Yup G-Shocks.
 They are also issued to the US police force and soldiers including British and US Special Forces – Delta Force wore G-Shock watches during the ‘Blackhawk Down’ events in Mogadishu as did ‘Andy McNab’ and ‘American Sniper’ Chris Kyle.
 If you’re looking for validation of a watch being ‘fit for purpose’, look no further.

 - Robustness – If you’re going to spend a lot of money on a watch you don’t want it to be fragile and fall apart at the first encounter with a door handle (Ouch!).